We, Socialists!

 We, Socialists!
-(Slovene: Mi, socialisti!) is a Slovenian political party founded by Miha Kordiš, a current MP and former activist, together with his supporters.
+(Mi, socialisti!) is a Slovenian political party founded by Miha Kordiš, a former MP and activist, together with his supporters.

 The founding congress was held on 16 November 2025 in Ljubljana, where Kordiš was elected as the party’s first president.

 History

 Background

 In September 2022, the party The Left selected Kordiš as its presidential candidate in the 2022 Slovenian presidential election.

 He failed to advance to the second round, receiving 2.8% of the vote (just over 24,500 votes).

 In May 2023, a faction within The Left, led by Kordiš, called for a “New Deal,” arguing the party had moved too far to the centre after entering the government coalition.

 Kordiš unsuccessfully ran for party coordinator in September and said the party must not “forget its roots.”

 In February 2024, The Left’s parliamentary group proposed removing him from all parliamentary committees, accusing him of abuse of position and coercion.

 His membership was suspended in November 2024, which he described as a “purge of the left wing.”